 by Shannon Lintott

-While it is true that Christmas wouldn’t be Christmas without the classic A Christmas Carol or The Grinch type movies, there are many fantastic Christmas themed movies that everyone can enjoy.
+While it is true that Christmas wouldn’t be Christmas without the classic Christmas movies like A Christmas Carol or The Grinch type movies, there are many fantastic Christmas themed movies that everyone can enjoy.

 Love Actually (2003, Romantic Comedy)